Anisia94/HelloWorld/README.md

    `clean install -DautPlay -Dliberty`

-   Now we move on the current application U4A_AUT and run
+   Now we move back, on the current application U4A_AUT and run

-   `mvn compile`
-   `mvn -q clean compile exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.PlaybackWiremock"`
+   `mvn -q compile -DskipTests exec:java -Dexec.mainClass="org.unicredit.u4a.automation.wiremock.services.PlaybackWiremock"`

    We've just launched a wiremock server which will serve us the recorded webservices.